Previously, we looked through all the Old Testament for

 The prodigal son, the sowing of the seeds, lost sheep and coin, although the exact situation may have been created for the parable’s sake, not one element is fake.
 Settings, characters, objects, everything is based off reality, and yet simply because of the spiritual nature of this parable, and the strong disruption it causes to Annihilationism, suddenly this parable needs to be challenged for being something more?
 If there’s anyone who can speak with authority to the (super) nature of such a place, it would be Christ, He created hell!

 On top of that, why would Christ fabricate such a detailed story full of falsehoods.
-Surely, if hell was not a place where wicked souls are tormented in flames after death He would have not mentioned all of this.
-It's like instead of the lost sheep He would have used some other Greek mythological creature, perhaps the pegasus.
-Sure, the "lost pegasus" would ultimately have the same moral/teaching, but the natural question to ask is "Wait, so are pegasi real?
-Why is Jesus talking about them?"
+Surely, if hell was not a place where wicked souls are suffering in some type of flame after death He would have not mentioned all of this.
+It’s like instead of the lost sheep He would have used some other Greek mythological creature, perhaps the pegasus.
+Sure, the “lost pegasus” would ultimately have the same moral/teaching, but the natural question to ask is “Wait, so are pegasi real?
+Why is Jesus talking about them?”

-Which brings us to the next question: Why didn't the Pharisees or disciples question anything in the story?
+Which brings us to the next question: Why didn’t the Pharisees or disciples question anything in the story?
 In fact, the Pharisees interjected after the first parable mentioned in this very chapter!
-Meanwhile the apostles, after another saying in chapter 17, are just eating it all up with no concerns, simply the request "to increase their faith."
-If soul sleep was as prevalent and strong of a doctrine in that time as annihilationists may claim it was, then surely the first thing a Pharisee would have shot out was a "now wait a minute, how is he awake in hell!?"
-I believe that Christ can only speak truth and power, and it is why no one, even the Pharisees, could ever do anything but mumble to themselves and scheme on how to kill Jesus.
+Meanwhile the apostles, after another saying in chapter 17, are just eating it all up with no concerns, simply the request “to increase their faith.”
+If soul sleep was as prevalent and strong of a doctrine in that time as annihilationists may claim it was, then surely the a Pharisee would have immediately objected with a “now wait a minute, how is he awake in hell!?”
+I believe that Christ can only speak truth and power, which is why no one, even the Pharisees, could ever do anything but mumble to themselves and scheme on how to kill Jesus.

 Lastly, what is the point of the story, and why go into such detail?
 We can agree that one teaching that arises from the story is that Scripture should suffice to persuade someone to believe.
 However, that is still directly tied to the consequence of what happens if you don’t, as well.
 We can’t just grab one part of the story, we have to take it as a whole.
 Would it not be a more complete message if we understood that all the detail of the torment, flame, separation, and helplessness is a warning of what’s to come for the unrepentant sinner?
 So much so, that the sinner in the story, that arrives at his destination (after death) pleads to save his family by sending a risen dead man, which we are told wouldn’t even work if they can’t believe Moses and the Prophets.